cgerull/rbmq-tester/README.md

    rbmq-tester:<tag>
 ```

-Use the enclosed docker-compose.yml as an example.
+Use one of the enclosed docker-composs files as an example.